 The indoor play space also has an art room that’s open specific hours during the open play time.
 Each day, there are different art activities.
 On the day we visited, there was a balloon painting station.
 Kids rolled the balloons in paint to create a unique print on their papers.

 In addition to the indoor exhibits, there’s also an outdoor garden area with play opportunities.

 There’s playhouses with slides and ropes, a construction trucks area, and a maze.
 Many trees are throughout the garden, providing areas of shade.

 Tips for Visiting

-- They give you a hand stamp, so you can leave for lunch or outside play if the weather is nice.
+- Admission is for all day, so you can leave and play outside if the weather is nice.

 - Check out their website for special hands-on events and activities in the Clubhouse.

 - Check out these other kid-friendly places to visit in Lancaster